oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 A hybrid deployment gives the option of co-management which enables the organisation to manage Windows by using both MECM and Intune.
 Enabling co-management within MECM allows the organisation to utilise their investment in MECM and take advantage of additional cloud capabilities.
 This allows the organisation additional flexibility to use the technology solution that works best for them and facilitates a more gradual move to cloud native as the organisation can pilot test various workloads in Intune first.

 Hybrid deployments can choose to enable MECM or Intune for client management depending on the cloud maturity level of the organisation or operational requirements.
-It is not a requirement of agencies undertaking hybrid implementations to use MECM.
-This blueprint provides guidance on integration between MECM and Intune for hybrid deployments however agencies with existing infrastructure may alternatively elect to migrate device management from MECM to Intune, which will not affect cyber security postures.
+It is not a requirement of organisations undertaking hybrid implementations to use MECM.
+This blueprint provides guidance on integration between MECM and Intune for hybrid deployments however organisations with existing infrastructure may alternatively elect to migrate device management from MECM to Intune, which will not affect cyber security postures.

 Management methods that can be used to manage Windows in a Microsoft 365 environment.